Mark N. Brown

 Mark Neil Brown (born November 18, 1951) is an American engineer, retired colonel in the United States Air Force and former NASA astronaut.
 Brown spent a total of ten days in space, over two Space Shuttle missions.

 Personal life

 Brown was born November 18, 1951, in Valparaiso, Indiana, to Mr. and Mrs. Richard S. Brown.
 His recreational interests include fishing, hiking, jogging, all sports and chess.
-He married the former Lynne A. Anderson of River Grove, Illinois; they have two daughters: Kristin Elizabeth (born October 21, 1981) and Karin Alison (born May 18, 1986).
+He married the former Lynne A. Anderson of River Grove, Illinois; they have two daughters.